Historic Downtown

 About Flagler College

-The building was the first major structure in the United States built with poured-in-place concrete, using crushed coquina shell from quarries on Anastasia Island as aggregate.
-You can see the shell fragments embedded in the wall surfaces, creating a warm, textured quality that catches golden hour light unlike any other material.
-The twin towers rise 165 feet—originally functioning as water storage tanks—and the entire block bounded by King, Cordova, Valencia, and Sevilla streets is filled with archways, loggias, terra cotta carvings, red clay tile roofs, and palm-lined walkways.
+The building was the first major structure in the U.S. built with poured concrete, using crushed coquina shell from Anastasia Island.
+You can see shell fragments in the walls.
+They catch golden hour light like nothing else.
+The twin towers rise 165 feet, and the full block is filled with archways, terra cotta carvings, red tile roofs, and palm-lined paths.

-We've photographed senior portraits, engagement sessions, and family sessions on the Flagler College grounds for years.
-The Spanish Renaissance architecture gives portraits a timeless, almost European quality.
-And because it sits in the heart of downtown St. Augustine, you can start at Flagler and walk to the Lightner Museum courtyard, Castillo de San Marcos, or the Bridge of Lions within minutes—making it a natural anchor for any downtown portrait session.
+We've shot senior portraits, engagement sessions, and family sessions here for years.
+The architecture gives portraits a timeless, almost European feel.
+And because it's in the heart of downtown, you can walk to the Lightner Museum courtyard, Castillo de San Marcos, or the Bridge of Lions in minutes.

 Photos at Flagler College